aws/amazon-finspace-examples/ManagedkdbInsights/boto/README.md

 ## Setup
 - Parent directory python scripts are symlinked to this directory and then referenced directly in notebooks
-- env*.py files contain environemnt specific variables such as ENV_ID, and auth credentials
+- env_*.py files contain environemnt specific variables such as ENV_ID, and auth credentials
+  - Actual files are in parent directory, sym linked to this directory

 ## Notebooks